BretFisher/multi-platform-docker-build/README.md

-# WIP: Docker --platform translation example for TARGETPLATFORM
+# Docker --platform translation example for TARGETPLATFORM

 Naming is hard.
 Having a consistent OS (kernel) and architecture naming scheme for building is harder.